sensu/sensu-docs/content/sensu-go/6.8/web-ui/build-private-catalog.md

 }
 {{< /code >}}

-**TODO** I think I'm missing something here.
-Maybe something to do with the tags.
+**TODO** I think I'm missing something here about what users need to know and do with versions.
+Maybe also something to do with the tags.

 ## Publish the static API to an endpoint